xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_getters.rst

         Get the dimensions of the GLLiM model.

+        :returns:
-        :returns: A string describing the dimensions of the model.
+            (*string*) A string describing the dimensions of the model.

 .. _get-constraints-method: